xynova/docker-autopilot-repo-watcher/README.md

 # Docker+Ansible git-repo auto-pilot deplyoment pipeline

-The current project represents an example of how Ansible (running from within a container) can be used to simplify orchestration, monitoring and desired state of complex containerised work pipelines.
+The current project presents an example of how Ansible (running from within a container) can be used to simplify orchestration, monitoring and keeping desired state of complex containerised work pipelines in a a auto-pilot spirit.

 In this case, the Ansible container uses a docker-tcp socket to talk to the host's docker Daemon to manage independent dockerized tasks and keep the promise of having only one process per container.

+In my personal opinion, talking to the docker Daemon sockets is a risky practice.
+When sharing hosts with multiple container workload, it is very important to impose restrictions on what those sockets can ask the daemon to do.
+Nevertheless, the general approach described in this project remains valid when dealing with more high-end platforms (like Kubernetes) that provide APIs that impose those.

 The main idea is to cover a few concepts when working with Docker:
 * Using one process per container and promote composability the Kubernetes way